 The Utah model also comes with keyless go, sat-nav, Apple CarPlay and Android Auto, DAB radio, leather heated seats, roof bars and automatic air-con.

 Top-spec Blade models get an upgraded 9-inch screen which looks pretty good, but is a rather frustrating unit to use, with an unclear menu system.
 There's a bank of physical menu buttons under the screen, but these look and feel very cheap.
 They’re too small to press with gloves on, too.
 You also get upgraded leather seats and the option of a load bay canopy.

-Sadly the interior of the D-Max isn’t anywhere near as good as the Navara or L200, its main rivals.
+Sadly the interior of the D-Max isn’t anywhere near as good as a Navara, its main rival.
 The plastics are clearly built to be hard-wearing, but that’s the same in the rival trucks and those feel much closer to a modern SUV.
 The D-Max is improved, but interior refinement and quality is still a poor point.

 |Single Cab 4x2||1,685mm||1,775mm||5,315mm|

 |Extended Cab 4x4||1,780mm||1,820mm||5,295mm|

 |(Overall width is without mirrors.
 Width including mirrors: 1,860mm)|

 Load area dimensions